$240 to form your Washington LLC

 $180 state filing fee · $60annual report.
 5-year cost of ownership: $480.

-By Aissam Baidi · Reviewed against sos.wa.gov · Verified 2026-04-25
+By Aissam Baidi · Reviewed against sos.wa.gov · Verified 2026-05-25

 How much does a Washington LLC cost in 2026?
 A Washington LLC costs $240 in year one ($180 filing fee for the Certificate of Formation (online)).
 Ongoing cost is $60/year ($60 annual report).
 Five-year total: $480.
 Standard processing takes about 5 business days; expedite for $50 extra.
-Sourced from sos.wa.gov, verified 2026-04-25.
+At $240, Washington runs $85 above the US median of $155 for year-one LLC costs, mostly driven by higher state filing fees.
+Washington sits in the mid-range for LLC formation costs, competitive enough for in-state operators with no major surprise fees beyond what's listed here.
+Sourced from sos.wa.gov, verified 2026-05-25.

 Washington at a glance